icewolfz/jiMUD/docs/codeeditor.md

   - `End` Set it to last description
   - `End + 1` Set it to last description + 1
   - `Start` Set to first description
 - `Preview Font` font for room preview
 - `Preview Font size` font size for room preview

+### Designer

+- `Move to next editor or next row when editing data grid` when editing a data grid, move to next editor on enter
+- `Move back to first on enter in last row when editing data grid` when editing a data grid, move to first row if on last on enter
+- `Add new row on enter if last row when editing data grid` Add new row on enter if last row
+- `Preview Font` font for room preview
+- `Preview Font size` font size for room preview